Flakt/Lasveckor/README.md

       # For prod
       serve(app, listen='0.0.0.0:5000')
 ```
-Use command `docker-compose up` to run the dev docker-compose.yml.
+Use command `docker-compose -f dev.docker-compose.yaml up` to run the dev docker-compose.yml.